Hozukii/linked-blog-starter-md/Vault/Physics/Space, Time, Motion/A.3 Work, Energy, and Power.md

 #### Dissipation of energy
 - Enengy that has spread into the surroundings and cannot be recovered to do useful work.
 - All macroscopic processes dissipate energy into the surroundings.
+# Calculating Mechanical Energies
+Work can be odne on a macroscopic object to give it kinetic, gravitational potential, or elastic potential energy.